cornell-colab/fetching-data-from-apis/workshop-guide.md

 This request response cycle is at the heart of how a API works.
 The information you request via an API is almost never sitting there, fully formed, ready to go.
 Instead, it requires you to submit a **request** using a set of conditions or **parameters**.
 The API must be prepared to interpret the parameters in the way you've written them – this is why reading the documentation for a given API is so important.
 When an API approves, it will submit a response to you.
 Quite commonly, this is a mixture of a status code (such as 200, all good!), specification of how data is formatted (quite often, JSON), and the JSON data itself, which is essentially one long collection of text or **string**.

+(You can read a more detailed explanation of the request response cycle [here](https://restful.io/an-introduction-to-api-s-cee90581ca1b))

 ### Types of APIs

 Not every API accepts the same kinds of requests, or responds in the same way.